CS362-W2019/CS362-W2019/projects/castelan/README.md

-Name: Andrew Castellano - onid: castelan
+Name: Andrew Castellano - onid: castelan This is my assignment-2 submission!